 Abnormal findings on lactulose or mannitol studies or studies of both have demonstrated intestinal barrier disruption.
 Abnormal findings on D-xylose studies have demonstrated malabsorption.
 The nature of the immune response to Cyclospora is not clear, and only a few observations can currently be made.
 Patient sera have demonstrated Cyclospora -specific antibodies.
 Long-term expatriates tend to have fewer recurrences than short-term expatriates.
 In Haiti, patients with AIDS have recurrent disease.

 C cayetanensis infection occurs only in humans (ie, not in other animals).
 Of the 16 known Cyclospora species that infect animals (primates, other mammals, reptiles), none infects humans.
 Therefore, no animal reservoir for C cayetanensis is known or suspected.
 Cyclospora does not survive in biosolids (soil-like residue removed from sewage during the treatment process) secondary to heat of the process.
 Cyclospora has been demonstrated in source waters in several countries.
-It has also been isolated from wastewater in one country.
+It has also been isolated from wastewater in Tunisia and in Arizona.[6, 7]

 In endemic countries, soil contact is an important risk factor for children younger than 2 years.
 Oocysts can survive in water for 2 months at 39.2°F (4°C) and for 7 days at 98.6°F (37°C).
 Heating them at 140°F (60°C) for 60 minutes prevents sporulation.
 Freezing them at -0.4°F (-18°C) prevents sporulation.
 Desiccation for 15 minutes ruptures the oocyst wall.
 They are resistant to chlorine disinfection at standard water treatment levels.
 Pesticides at recommended levels (fungicides: Captan 50% WP, benomyl 50% WP, zineb 75% WP; insecticides: malathion 25% WP, diazinon 4E 47.5%) do not affect sporulation.
 Washing contaminated vegetables does not completely remove all of the sporocysts.